viniciusgribas/portfolio/_posts/2022-04-09-ANP-Project.md

 ---
-title: ANP - PROJECT
+title: ETL Process - Brazilian National Oil and Gas Agency (ANP) data.
 layout: post
 post-image: https://images.pexels.com/photos/162568/oil-pump-jack-sunset-clouds-silhouette-162568.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260
 description: This project is a simple ETL where there is an Excel automation via VBA and then a data extraction via Python.
 The programming languages used were PYTHON and VBA EXCEL.
+The automation extracts data from a pivot table in excel, converts it to spreadsheets and joins them in python.
+Preserving all the original files, without modifying them permanently.
 tags:
 - EXCEL
 - VBA EXCEL